Carpet shark

 Carpet sharks are sharks classified in the order Orectolobiformes /QrEk'tQl@bᵻfɔrmiːz/.
-Sometimes the common name "carpet shark" (named so because many species resemble ornately patterned carpets) is used interchangeably with "wobbegong", which is the common name of sharks in the family Orectolobidae.
+Sometimes the common name "carpet shark" (given because many species resemble ornately patterned carpets) is used interchangeably with "wobbegong", which is the common name of sharks in the family Orectolobidae.
 Carpet sharks have five gill slits, two spineless dorsal fins, and a small mouth that does not extend past the eyes.
 Many species have barbels.

 Characteristics

 The carpet sharks are a diverse group of sharks with differing sizes, appearances, diets, and habits.
 They first appeared in the fossil record in the Early Jurassic; the oldest known orectolobiform genera are Folipistrix (known from Toarcian to Aalenian of Belgium and Germany), Palaeobrachaelurus (Aalenian to Barremian) and Annea (Toarcian to Bajocian of Europe).
 All species have two dorsal fins and a relatively short, transverse mouth that does not extend behind the eyes.
 Besides the nostrils are barbels, tactile sensory organs, and grooves known as nasoral grooves connect the nostrils to the mouth.
 Five short gill slits are just in front of the origin of the pectoral fin and the fifth slit tends to overlap the fourth one.
 A spiracle occurs beneath each eye which is used in respiration.
 The only exception to this rule is the whale shark, the spiracles of which are situated just behind the eyes.
 Carpet sharks derive their common name from the fact that many species have a mottled appearance with intricate patterns reminiscent of carpet designs.
 The patterning provides camouflage when the fish is lying on the seabed.
 The largest carpet shark is the whale shark (Rhincodon typus) which can grow to a length of 14 m.
 It is the largest species of fish, but despite its size, is not dangerous, as it is a filter feeder, drawing in water through its wide mouth and sifting out the plankton.
 The smallest carpet shark, at up to about 30 cm long, is the barbelthroat carpet shark, (Cirrhoscyllium expolitum).
-Some of the most spectacularly coloured members of the order are the necklace carpet shark (Parascyllium variolatum), the zebra shark (Stegostoma fasciatum), and the ornate wobbegong (Orectolobus ornatus).
+Some of the most spectacularly coloured members of the order are the necklace carpet shark (Parascyllium variolatum), the zebra shark (Stegostoma fasciatum), the Epaulette shark (Hemiscyllium ocellatum), and the ornate wobbegong (Orectolobus ornatus).
 Nurse sharks and whale sharks have a fringe of barbels on their snouts, and barbelthroat carpet sharks (Cirrhoscyllium expolitum) have barbels dangling from their throat regions.